"Nov. 29, 2012 -- It's possible to end the worldwide AIDS epidemic, and a new U.S. plan could make this possibility a reality.

 COMMON BRAND NAME(S): Sustiva

-USES: Efavirenz helps control your HIV infection, thereby improving your quality of life.
-It is used in combination with other anti-HIV medications.
+USES: This drug is used with other HIV medications to help control HIV infection.
 It helps to decrease the amount of HIV in your body so your immune system can work better.
-It also lowers your risk of getting HIV disease complications (such as new infections, cancer).
+This lowers your chance of getting HIV complications (such as new infections, cancer) and improves your quality of life.
 Efavirenz belongs to a class of drugs known as non-nucleoside reverse transcriptase inhibitors (NNRTIs).

 OTHER USES: This section contains uses of this drug that are not listed in the approved professional labeling for the drug but that may be prescribed by your health care professional.
 Use this drug for a condition that is listed in this section only if it has been so prescribed by your health care professional.